jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 And only the extras can build it.
 Only the majic of many extras can defend against a corrupted rule book.
 And now I look at you and see not the kid asking about the rebellion of the mind, but the kid who will forever win the rebellion against the Death Star with our very own tool.
 The opposite of the Death Star.
 An uncorruptable rule book, governed by Techvolution.
 The Life Star.

 So I lift my sword, and smile.
 I smile at eternal rest.
 Because the Jedi will no longer face down the Sith.
 It's the extras job now.
 So I raise my sword, and Darth Blockbuster strikes me down.
 You know the lesson.
 The person who holds the tools wins.
 The civilization that makes the Life Star will win forever.

+- if evolution doesn't have Darth Blockbuster, then why should Techvolution?